Mashed carrots and parsnips were a frequent dinnertime side in our house when I was a little girl. And let me confess, I hated the mixture.

 But honestly, this combo is truly satisfying and is wonderful alongside roast turkey for Thanksgiving or Christmas, or to set off a Sunday roast beef.

-So how about a tutorial on how to cook this popular side dish – Irish carrot and parsnip mash.
+Today's post and recipe tutorial is all about how to cook this popular side dish - Irish carrot and parsnip mash.

 Irish parsnip and carrot mash doesn't have any fancy onion or garlic flavors added.
 It's simply the two veggies combined with butter, cream, salt and pepper.